 In serious cases, medical attention should be sought to prevent the spread of infection or permanent damage to the nail matrix (root).
 Separation of the nail from the nail bed can result in symptoms ranging from bleeding and discomfort to infection and possible disfigurement.
 In some cases the nail may appear to fall off for no apparent reason, but there is usually an underlying cause.

 Symptoms of Toenail Loss

-Depending on the cause of the severity of the separation, symptoms may include:
+Depending on the cause of the separation, symptoms may include:

 - Collection of blood under the nail

 - Discoloration of the nail